AIStatistics/AIStatistics.github.io/index.md

-Hello and welcome to this blog.
+Welcome to this blog on

 ## AI, Machine Learning and Statistics